-All too often, women suffer disproportionately when States lack adequate resources to pay for public goods and services, such as health care, education, water and sanitation systems, effective courts, and accountable police forces.
-The disproportionate impacts on women occur in at least four ways.

-First, inadequate budgets for social services or cuts to existing programs disproportionately affect low-income populations, among whom women are overrepresented.
-The Committee has frequently expressed concern about "the feminization of poverty," noting that in many countries, "women constitute a large proportion of single-parent families and of the working poor," and "are often disadvantaged in terms of the benefits of economic and social development, in particular education and employment, and suffer disproportionately from poverty, malnutrition and inadequacy of health care."
-Because women are more likely to be dependent on public services, they are frequently more affected, and their rights more at risk, when weak government revenues shrink State budgets.
-In the wake of the global financial crisis in 2008, for example, the

-Committee has repeatedly observed the negative effects of budget cuts on the protection and promotion of women's rights.

-Second, budget constraints mean that institutions and programs designed to promote gender equality and support women's advancement often go unfunded or underfunded, and constantly face the risk of spending cuts.
+- [2.4] All too often, women suffer disproportionately when States lack adequate resources to pay for public goods and services, such as health care, education, water and sanitation systems, effective courts, and accountable police forces.
+The disproportionate impacts on women occur in at least four ways. - [2.5] First, inadequate budgets for social services or cuts to existing programs disproportionately affect low-income populations, among whom women overrepresented.
+13 The Committee has frequently expressed concern about "the feminization of poverty,"14 noting that in many countries, "women constitute a large proportion of single-parent families and of the working poor,"15 and "are often disadvantaged in terms of the benefits of economic and social development, in particular education and employment, and suffer disproportionately from poverty, malnutrition and inadequacy of health care."
+16 Because women are more likely to be dependent on public services, they are frequently more affected, and their rights more at risk, when weak government revenues shrink State budgets.17 In the wake of the global financial crisis in 2008, for example, the Committee has repeatedly observed the negative effects of budget cuts on the protection and promotion of women's rights.
+18 Revenue shortfalls also exacerbate the gendered impacts of health crises, as witnessed in the recent Ebola outbreak in West Africa (see Box 1). - [2.6] Second, budget constraints mean that institutions and programs designed to promote gender equality and support women's advancement often go unfunded or underfunded, and constantly face the risk of spending cuts.
 The Committee has repeatedly expressed concern about the lack of funding allocated to gender issues and institutions focused on women's rights.
-Similar concerns have arisen before other international human rights bodies.
-For example, the 2015 Universal Periodic Review of Spain highlighted how the government made deep budget cuts to equality and gender-based violence programs despite the existence of financing alternatives, such as combatting tax evasion.
+19 Similar concerns have arisen before other international human rights bodies.
+(See Box 2 on recent normative advances, below.)
 While increased tax revenues in government coffers will not automatically lead to increased resources for women's rights initiatives, these programs are most threatened during times of fiscal stress, given existing gender bias and inequalities in influence over the design of fiscal policies.

-How Revenue Shortfalls in the Ebola Public Health Crisis Affected Women's Rights
+Box 1: How Revenue Shortfalls in the Ebola Public Health Crisis Affected Women's Rights

 The 2014-2015 Ebola crisis in West Africa highlights the dire consequences, particularly for women, of budget shortfalls exacerbated by tax abuse.
-As the CEDAW Committee has noted, an overwhelming percentage of the over 11,000 Ebola victims in West Africa-up to 75%-were women.
-This was due principally to the traditional caregiving roles women are assigned in those countries and the serious financial constraints on public spending, particularly in Liberia, during the outbreak.
-Even before Ebola erupted, CEDAW noted the lack of access to adequately funded healthcare for women in Sierra Leone, as well as the inadequate funding of other public institutions aimed at serving women's needs in both Sierra Leone and Guinea.
-In the decade before Ebola, Guinea, Liberia, and Sierra Leone spent on average only \$140 million per year on public health, leading to a further decrease in the number of community health workers per capita from 0.11 per 1,000 people in 2004 to 0.02 per 1,000 in 2010.
-Meanwhile, these three countries experienced an annual average of US\$ 1.37 billion in illicit financial outflows, the bulk of which was reportedly due to corporate tax evasion.
+As the CEDAW Committee has noted, an overwhelming percentage of the 11,000 Ebola victims in West Africa-up to 75%-were women.
+This was due principally to the traditional caregiving roles women are assigned in those countries20 and the serious financial constraints on public spending, particularly in Liberia, during the outbreak.21 Even before Ebola erupted, the CEDAW Committee noted the lack of access to adequately funded healthcare for women in Sierra Leone,22 as well as the inadequate funding of other public institutions aimed at serving women's needs in both Sierra Leone and Guinea.23 In the decade before Ebola, Guinea, Liberia, and Sierra Leone spent on average only US \$140 million per year on public health, leading to a further decrease in the number of community health workers per capita from 0.11 per 1,000 people in 2004 to 0.02 per 1,000 in 2010.24 Meanwhile, illicit financial outflows from these three countries averaged US \$ 1.37 billion annually, the bulk of which was reportedly due to trade mis-invoicing, a form of commercial tax fraud.25